ziberna/i3-py/README.md

 Exceptions
 ----------

+There are three exceptions:

-There are currently two exception types, `i3.MessageTypeError` and `i3.EventTypeError`.
-These are raised when you use unavailable types.
+ - `i3.MessageTypeError`, raised when you use unavailable message type
+ - `i3.EventTypeError`, raised when you use unavaible event type
+ - `i3.MessageError`, raised when i3 sends back an error (the exception contains that error string)

 If you want to get the list of available ones from Python, use `i3.MSG_TYPES` and `i3.EVENT_TYPES`.

 Okay, that's all for now.
 Some stuff has been left out, so be sure to check the docs via Python's `help` function.